fiskr/lesen/README.md

 - Takes syntax cues from noweb (see the Syntax section)

+	This is great because literate programmers will hopefully be familiar with this format.

+	It also permits you to use tools intended for literate programming.
+	For example, you can use [my fork](https://github.com/fiskr/language-literate) of [this literate syntax highlighting Atom package](https://atom.io/packages/language-literate)

 - Accepts standard input as well as filename

   This was an important feature, to match [Unix philosophy](http://www.faqs.org/docs/artu/ch01s06.html):